Letaaa-00/ADV-256-Project/Hogwarts_House_Sorting_Hat /README.md

 ### Part 1 - Introduction of my initial project idea
 Here is my first two ideation of sketchs:

+This project involves creating an interactive Harry Potter Sorting Hat using an M5Stack development board, RGB LEDs, and copper plates as sensors.
+When the circuit is completed (by touching two copper plates), the hat begins a sequence of flashing colors representing Hogwarts houses: Gryffindor (red), Ravenclaw (blue), Hufflepuff (yellow), and Slytherin (green).
+After the flashing, a random house is selected, and the corresponding color lights up.
+The program announces the house, completing the magical sorting experience.

 ![Here is one image of my Hogwarts House Sorting Hat](Ideation.png)